dropseed/deps/README.md

 Can be easily installed inside Docker containers of any kind, so that they don't have to implement this functionality themselves.

-This was built for being run within the [dependencies.io](https://www.dependencies.io) platform, though it could probably used however.
+This was built for being run within the [dependencies.io](https://www.dependencies.io) platform, though it could probably be used however.
 The key though is the environment variables, which match up with what [dependencies.io](https://www.dependencies.io) uses.

 ## Usage in a dependencies.io actor